 So let’s chat about some systems you can put in place for back-to-school papers.

 Key Beginning of School Paperwork

-They’ve just had their kid home with them for the better part of the last three months and all they want is to get this kid out of their hair all day.
+They’ve just had their kid home with them for the better part of the last three months (or, in 2020, for the last 6 months) and all they want is to get this kid out of their hair.
 And now you are asking them to talk about how great their kid is?!?

 Okay, not really.
 Well, maybe.
 But think… if they have two or three kids, imagine filling out that paperwork for THAT many kids!